warrior-cultures-and-training

 Legacy: Why Roman Training Remains a Model

-Modern studies of soldiering stress the same elements that the Romans perfected: physical conditioning, repetitive muscle memory, unit cohesion, and strict discipline.
-The Roman legionary, with his daily routine and rigorous, unbroken training, was not just a product of his time but a template for all professional military service that followed.
+Modern studies of soldiering stress the same elements the Romans perfected: physical conditioning, repetitive muscle memory, unit cohesion, and strict discipline.
+The Roman legionary, with his daily routine and rigorous training, was not just a product of his time but a template for all professional military service that followed.

 Understanding his daily life gives us insight into the organization and discipline that made Rome a formidable power for centuries.
-The legionary’s day was long, hard, and often tedious—but it was that routine that turned mortal men into an instrument of empire that left an indelible mark on world history.
+The legionary’s day was long, hard, and often tedious—but that routine turned mortal men into an instrument of empire that left an indelible mark on world history.